-- name: the name of the app must be explicit and no more than 25 characters.
-Avoid adjectives, or putting the name of your company in the app name.
+- name (str): the name of the app must be explicit and should contain no more than 25 characters.
+Avoid adjectives, or including the name of your company.

-- version: increase the version number every time new features require you to update the database schema.
-Modules in beta must use a number inferior to 1.0.
-Version should include odoo version and follow major-minor-bugfix semantics: For ex: 10.0.1.1.3 - Each release should have a new version number.
+- version (str): the version number should be increased every time an update of the database schema is required.
+The modules in beta must use a number inferior to 1.0.
+The version should include the Odoo version and follow major-minor-bugfix semantics (e.g. 10.0.1.1.3).
+Each release should have a new version number.